awdemos/awdemos/README.md

 Includes all Tier 1 services, plus:
 - **Implementation**: Production-ready code and prototypes to fast-track release and development.
 - **Hands-On MLOps Optimization**: Direct involvement in fine-tuning and prompt engineering to boost model performance.
-- **Content Production**: Creation of documents and blogs to share best practices and insights with your stakeholders.
+- **Content Production**: Creation of technical documents and blog posts to share best practices and insights with your stakeholders.
 - **Team Growth**: Personalized training for 2-4 team members to quickly enhance their AI skills.
-- **Extended Consultation**: In-depth discussions on advanced AI topics, including cutting-edge techniques and trends.
+- **Extended Consultation**: I am available on consulting retainer on an hourly basis.
+That can include Linux, DevOps, SRE, AI, and other cutting-edge techniques and trends.

 Tier 2 services are exclusive to one client at a time to guarantee the highest quality of service.

 ## How to Engage My Services

-Available for both short-term and long-term projects on a retainer basis.```

 If anything strikes you as particularly interesting and you want to speak with me about an opportunity?

 You can schedule a meeting with me anytime during Eastern Standard Time ([https://cal.com/aiconsulting](https://cal.com/aiconsulting)).

-### Highlights:
+### Git Repo Highlights:

 - **SRE Methodologies**: A detailed explanation of the changes the SRE discipline brings to the world of software delivery.